-For the year ended December 31, 2016 and through March 31, 2017, we have financed our operations primarily from the sale of our equity securities, short-term advances from related parties and the proceeds we received from pledging certain of our accounts receivable as discussed below.
+For the year ended December 31, 2016 and through June 30, 2017, we have financed our operations primarily from the sale of our equity securities, short-term advances from related parties, through the issuance of debentures and the proceeds we received from pledging certain of our accounts receivable as discussed below.
 Future cash needs for working capital, capital expenditures and potential acquisitions will require management to seek additional equity or obtain additional credit facilities.
 The sale of additional equity will result in additional dilution to the Company's stockholders.
 A portion of the Company's cash may be used to acquire or invest in complementary businesses or products or to obtain the right to use complementary technologies.
 From time to time, in the ordinary course of business, the Company evaluates potential acquisitions of such businesses, products or technologies.

-At March 31, 2017, we had cash on hand of approximately \$1.4 million, a working capital deficit of \$11.9 million and a stockholders' deficit of \$65.3 million.
-In addition, we incurred a loss from operations of \$4.6 million for the three months ended March 31, 2017.
+At June 30, 2017, we had cash on hand of approximately \$30,000, a working capital deficit of \$17 million and a stockholders' deficit of \$17.5 million.
+In addition, we incurred a loss from continuing operations of \$8.5 million for the six months ended June 30, 2017.
 As of the date of this report, our cash position is critically deficient and payments critical to our ability to operate are not being made in the ordinary course.
 Our fixed operating expenses, including payroll, rent, capital lease payments and other fixed expenses, including the costs required to reopen Big South Fork Medical Center, are approximately \$1.5-\$2.0 million per month.
 Our failure to raise additional capital in the coming weeks will have a material adverse effect on our ability to operate our business.
-In addition, we will be required to raise the necessary capital on terms that are acceptable to us, or at all.
+In addition, we will be required to raise additional capital in order to fund our operations for the next twelve months.
+There can be no assurances that we will be able to raise the necessary capital on terms that are acceptable to us, or at all.
 If we are unable to secure the necessary funding as and when required, it will have a material adverse effect on our business and we may be required to downsize, further reduce our workforce, sell some of our assets or possibly curtail or even cease operations, raising substantial doubt about our ability to continue as a going concern.

-In January and February of 2017, we received short term advances from Christopher Diamantis, a member of our Board of Directors, in the amount of \$3.3 million.
+In 2017, we received short term advances from Christopher Diamantis, a member of our Board of Directors, in the amount of \$3.3 million.
 On March 7, 2017 we issued a promissory note to Mr. Diamantis in the amount of \$3.8 million (the "2017 Diamantis Note") in connection with the advances we received in 2017, plus accrued and unpaid interest reflecting the advances we received in both fiscal 2016 and 2017, in the amount of \$0.5 million.
+The net advances of \$0.2 million received in the three months ended June 30, 2017 are not covered under this note.

-On February 2, 2017, we issued \$1.59 million of convertible debentures (the "February Debentures") and warrants to purchase 100,000 shares of our common stock and received net proceeds of \$1.5 million.
+On February 2, 2017, we issued \$1.59 million of convertible debentures (the "February Debentures") and warrants and received net proceeds of \$1.5 million.